Harshit-Sudan/OIBSIP/Task_3/README.md

 ### 5. Identified the Vulnerability
 Opened the SQL Injection module and entered a single quote (') in the User ID field.
-The application returned a SQL syntax error, confirming that user input was being passed directly into the database query without any sanitization.
+The application returned a SQL syntax error which confirmed that the input field was not validating user input before passing it to the database query

 ### 6. Exploited the Vulnerability
 The following UNION-based SQL injection payload was used to extract usernames and